 - If you’re convicted of not filing a tax return for three different years, you can be sentenced to one year in prison and face a fine of up to $25,000 for each year you didn’t file.This could yield three years in prison and $75,000 in fines, which is not chump change.
 Felons also have a permanent criminal record, which can affect many aspects of your life, including your career prospects and your ability to own a firearm.

 - If you’re convicted of tax evasion by the state of Georgia, you’ll face up to one year in jail, fines, or other restitution.
 At the state level, it starts as a misdemeanor crime, but it can be elevated to a felony crime if you are charged with others.
 In addition, you will face civil penalties as well, which are fines.

 CHOOSE ASAP BAIL BONDS TODAY

-If you live in Gwinnett, Barrow, Cobb, or Walton Counties in the state of Georgia, ASAP Bail Bonds can help you get out of jail quickly.
+If you live in Gwinnett, Clayton, Cobb, or Dekalb Counties in the state of Georgia, ASAP Bail Bonds can help you get out of jail quickly.
 Our seasoned bail bondsmen can walk you through the entire process.
 When you or a loved one calls us, we’ll get some basic information, such as the crime you are charged with and what jail you are in.
 Then we’ll get the ball rolling, handling all of the paperwork on your behalf.
 All you have to do is pay your bail bond fee.
 This fee is a portion of the bail that has been set for your release.
 You pay us the fee, and we then pay the entire amount for you with the courts.
 You will owe us nothing more as long as you show up to your court day.

 Our bail bondsmen are often asked, “Do you get your bail money back?”
 The answer is no because this is the money that covers the cost of the bail bond process and our risk that you don’t flee.
 It’s also the only way that we are able to continue to offer our exceptional bail bond services.